10,000+ children in Gaza, Sudan & 13 more countries are waiting for a guardian — earn 12 months of sadaqah jariyah today.

 O Allah, grant our beloved departed ones the highest place in Jannat al-Firdous.
 Bless them with its eternal pleasures without reckoning, and reunite us with them in gardens of everlasting bliss, by Your mercy, O Most Merciful of those who show mercy.

-If you are ready to give your Qurbani, you can do so by donating to our Qurbani Appeal.
+If you are ready to give your Qurbani, you can do so by giving to our Qurbani Appeal.
 We will ensure that your Qurbani is delivered directly to families in need.

 May Allah (SWT), the Most Merciful, accept every Qurbani made on behalf of our beloved deceased.
 May these sacrifices be a light in their graves, a means of elevation in their rank, and a continuous charity that brings them reward until the Day of Judgment.